ex3ndr/isomorphic-onnxruntime/README.md

-# Isomorphic ONNX Runtime for Web, Node and Mobile
+# Isomorphic ONNX Runtime for Web and Node

 This library is a thin wrapper around the ONNX Runtime that allows you to ship almost same code for each platform.